 Water accessibility, ecological effects, and soil health will keep on testing farmers in the future.
 Yet, new advancements will assist them with managing these issues all the more productively.

-Some private company has developed a monitoring system that features continuous plant-growth sensors, soil-moisture sensors, and a microclimate unit.
-Monitoring data is then accessible on mobile devices and computers for immediate action, if necessary.
+Some private companies have developed a monitoring system with continuous plant-growth sensors, soil-moisture sensors, and a microclimate unit.
+Monitoring data is then accessible on mobile devices and computers for immediate action.

 What does the future of farming look like?

 While predictions can reveal insight into the future, it is still 33 years from 2050.
-A different generation of farmers, who are not yet conceived, will be growing mid-century, and we can't anticipate much will take place between now and then.
+A different generation of farmers, who are not yet conceived, will be growing mid-century, and we can't anticipate much will occur between now and then.

-In any case, if the past is a hint to the future, U.S. farmers will keep on looking for better approaches to produce crops by incorporating advancement.
+If the past hints at the future, U.S. farmers will keep looking for better crop production methods by incorporating advancement.

 Whatever the future holds, one thing is sure: agriculture is an industry overflowing with advancement and intelligent individuals, and it will adapt and assist with discovering answers for economic, environmental, social, and significant problems that face the world, as it generally has.